4 Cardinal Virtues

 The four Cardinal Virtues are Wisdom, Justice, Courage, and Temperance.
 Because data science is, ultimately, a moral act, we use these virtues to guide our work.
 Every data science project begins with a question.

-• Courage allows us to explore different models.
-Justice gave us the Population Table.
-Courage creates the data generating mechanism.
-We begin with the basic mathematical structure of the model.
-With that structure in mind, we decide which variables to include.
+• Courage creates the Data Generating Mechanism.
+Justice gave us the Population Table; Courage turns it into a fitted model.
+We begin with the basic mathematical structure.
+We decide which variables to include.
 We estimate the values of the unknown parameters.
 We avoid hypothesis tests.
 We check our models for consistency with the data we have.
 We select one model.

-• Temperance guides us in the use of the model we have created to answer the questions with which we began.
-We create posteriors of quantities of interest.
-We should be modest in the claims we make.
-Humility is important.
+• Temperance interprets the Data Generating Mechanism and then uses it to answer, with the help of graphics, the question(s) with which we began.
+Humility reminds us that this answer is always false.
 The posteriors we create are never the “truth.”
 The assumptions we made to create the model are never perfect.
 Yet decisions made with flawed posteriors are almost always better than decisions made without them.

 4.2 Wisdom